-Additionally, Clarity Clinic offers comprehensive educational and psychological testing to assess a variety of functions – social, developments, memory, cognitive – to rule out any other medical or psychiatric conditions before diagnosing ADHD.
+Additionally, Clarity Clinic offers comprehensive educational and psychological testing to assess a variety of functions – social, development, memory, cognitive – to rule out any other medical or psychiatric conditions before diagnosing ADHD.

 Treatment for ADHD

-While there is no evidence to suggest that poor parenting causes ADHD, parents play an important role in providing structure, routine and teaching and modeling skills to help children achieve their highest potential.
+Parents play an important role in providing structure, routine and teaching, and modeling skills to help children achieve their highest potential.
 Additionally, because ADHD can affect relationships in adults, causing conflict and turmoil, Clarity Clinic’s marriage and family therapists can work with couples to identify and recognize how ADHD symptoms can contribute to destructive cycles and negative interactions and finding more constructive ways to manage those negative interactions.

 Medication management coupled with psychotherapy has proven to be an effective treatment in reducing symptoms of ADHD and improve overall functioning.